 Greater Dandenong is committed to:

 - Respecting Aboriginal sites, objects, places and traditions

-- Assisting with the education of the broader community about Aboriginal heritage and culture of the municipality and region
+- Walking together in reconciliation and assisting with the education of the broader community about Aboriginal and Torres Strait Islander heritage and culture of the municipality and region

 Statement of Commitment

 In July 1995, the City of Greater Dandenong signed a Statement of Commitment acknowledging the Aboriginal people as the first people of this land.

 The statement committed Council to working with the community on a range of issues to increase the awareness of the wider community and to work for the elimination of racism and discrimination.

 The City of Greater Dandenong has always been and will continue to be proactive in Aboriginal and Torres Strait Islander matters and is proud to be seen as a leader in this field.